Introduction to CBD Oil ( Cannabidiol Oil) for wellness. Everything you wanted to know as a CBD oil curious consumer.

 What is CBD Oil?
 Is CBD Oil "Weed oil"?

 CBD oil is legal when it is derived from industrial hemp and therefore available everywhere.
-There is no THC in CBD oil.
+There is no THC in CBD isolate and in full spectrum CBD it contains less than 0.3% (trace) THC.
 THC is the psychoactive compound in marijuana that makes it illegal in some states.
-CBD oil is derived from industrial hemp and must contain less than 0.3% THC.
 Marijuana on the other hand has 5-20% THC.
 There are many compounds in hemp and cannabis and over time, different industries have bred and isolated certain attributes for what they desire.
 Hemp and cannabis come from the same species of plant.
 But hemp has been used for a long time for fibers, food (hemp seeds/hemp hearts) and skin care.
+Hell, even George Washington grew hemp!
+It was considered a vital crop.

 When you are purchasing CBD Oil the name designates it has no or only trace amounts of THC (depending on your brand and where you are purchasing).
 For example, if you are buying CBD oil from a medical marajuana dispensary, it's proooobably going to contain THC and is likely derived from cannabis, but should designate this on the packaging.